 This operator required a new approach to remain competitive in a falling gas price scenario.
 Hundreds of well sites and reserves were at risk from failing to meet economic hurdles.
 The target was to reduce cost while maintaining safety, schedule and functionality.

-The team also standardised three basic designs for all development settings.
-Required designs became a variation of these three modules, using smart standardisation to great effect.
+The team also standardized three basic designs for all development settings.
+Required designs became a variation of these three modules, using smart standardization to great effect.
 The impact on the supply chain and maintainability increased productivity and lowered cost in the operations phase.

-The operator was able to reduce CAPEX by more than 20% per well and full lifecycle costs by 15% per well, equating to a saving of more than $4 million for a 15 well program.
+The operator was able to reduce CAPEX by more than 20 percent per well and full lifecycle costs by 15 percent per well, equating to a saving of more than $4 million for a 15 well program.

-Given the redesigned processes, the teams were able to deliver engineering deliverables 30% faster than prior to the smart customisation.
+Given the redesigned processes, the teams were able to deliver engineering deliverables 30 percent faster than prior to the smart customization.